 Fill your time between flights in Singapore Airport

-You’ve just arrived at Changi Airport and you have a few hours to kill alongside a full stomach, which means sampling the various restaurants and eateries of Changi Airport isn’t what you’re after.
+You’ve just arrived at Singapore Changi Airport (SIN) and you have a few hours to kill alongside a full stomach, which means sampling the various restaurants and eateries of Changi Airport isn’t what you’re after.
 Fortunately, Changi Airport has built its unparalleled reputation on the back of its commitment to customer satisfaction, and travelers can experience a range of options designed with filling your time before takeoff.

 Perhaps the most famous example of Changi Airport’s offerings is its very own cinema complex.
 With its screens accessible from both Terminal 1 and 2, millions of passengers every year have the option to see the latest blockbusters as part of their airport experience.
 True to form, Singapore Airport has made the cinema free to use for all passengers.
 This gesture means you won’t have to spend another penny to fill your time if you’re unfortunate enough to be experiencing a delayed flight.
 If you’re at the airport in the wee hours and are waiting around for a while between flights, don’t worry.
 The cinema is open 24 hours a day, closing for a few hours once a week for maintenance.
 The ability to spend a couple of hours watching Hollywood’s finest on-screen for your entertainment is bound to help time pass a little faster.